ZackDibe/hiragana-katakana-prompt/README.md

 `apt-get install 'fonts-takao*'`

-Add the following to your Xdefaults or Xsession
+Add the following to your Xdefaults or Xressources

 ```
 xterm*utf8:               1